tkoz0/tkoz-template-library/README.md

 The header files can be copied into other projects for use.
 Currently, backward compatibility is not guaranteed as it is in well established libraries.
-Everything is written with a minimum requirement of C++20.
+Everything is written only to compile with GCC using C++23.

 ## Ideas